rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 |Nov 1988 | 6400 |
 |Late 1989 |7000|

-## Mississauga RCP/M System's Hardware Resources - April 1982
+## Mississauga RCP/M System's Hardware Resources - January 10, 1982

-The following is the transcribed contents of the "Hard Disk Documentation" file downloaded from Mississauga RCP/M, dated April 15 1982:
+The following is the transcribed contents of the "Hard Disk Documentation" file downloaded from Mississauga RCP/M:

 As of January 10, 1982, the Mississauga RCP/M System is being run on the following equipment: